peter-kish/gloot/docs/ctrl_inventory_item_base.md

 ## Signals

 * `item_changed()` - Emitted when the `item` property has been changed.
-* `pre_item_changed()` - Emitted when the `item` property is about to be changed.
-Useful for disconnecting item signals before referencing a new item.
 * `icon_stretch_mode_changed()` - Emitted when the `icon_stretch_mode` property has been changed.